Date of Last Review: July 12, 2022

-- SCOPE: The following statement of policy applies to each member of the Board and to all Officers of the Board of Juniata College.
+1. SCOPE.
+The following statement of policy applies to each member of the Board of Trustees and to all Officers of the Board of Juniata College.

 - Business Relationship: One in which a Trustee, Board Officer, or a member of his or her family as defined below serves as an officer, director, employee, partner, trustee, or controlling stockholder of an organization that does substantial business with Juniata College.

-- Family Member: A spouse, parent, sibling, child, or any other relative if the latter resides in the same household as the Trustee or Board Officer.
+- Family Member: A spouse, domestic partner, parent, sibling, child, or any other relative if the latter resides in the same household or has a fiduciary relationship with the Trustee or Board Officer.

 - Substantial Benefit: When a Trustee or a member of the Trustee's family (a) is the actual or beneficial owner of more than 5 percent of the voting stock or controlling interest of an organization that does substantial business with the College or (b) has other direct or indirect dealings with such an organization from which the Trustee or a member of the Trustee's family benefits directly, indirectly, or potentially from cash or property receipts.